-Population growth continues at the global level, but the rate of increase is slowing, and the world's population could cease to grow around the end of the century
+Population growth continues at the global level, but the rate of increase is slowing,

 Data source: United Nations, Department of Economic and Social Affairs, Population Division (2019).
 World Population Prospects 2019.

 Thus, the size of the world's population is virtually certain to rise over the next few decades.
 Later in the century, although a continued increase of the global population is considered the most likely outcome, there is roughly a 27 per cent chance that the world's population could stabilize or even begin to decrease sometime before 2100.